arn95/SFS/README.md

 *File length:* Currently files are limited to using 1 block of space, although the inode structure does have space for direct pointers to more than one block.

+*Inodes:* Inodes keep track of the following: file type (file or directory only), size of file in bytes, the number of used blocks, and an array of direct pointers to blocks.
+In this system, the direct pointer is an integer hold the block's number.

 ## DESCRIPTION OF THE CODE
 There are no known bugs in the provided code, other than the fact that the listed functionality is missing.
 The code is organized into a few different sets of structs and functions.
 There are FIXME comments in areas where code should be added first to get a function working, with TODO comments in areas that should be worked on after the FIXME areas.

-Use the makefile to compile your code (type “make” on the commandline).
-It will create a program named sfs.

 Throughout the code a pointer to the disk is passed among functions instead of being a global variable.
-Although that is the case, the main function that acts as the user program should never directly interact with the disk, but only call the functions in files.c.
+Although that is the case, the main function that acts as the user program should never directly interact with the disk, but only call the functions in files.c or directory.c.
 Each .c file represents a set of related functions:

 Sfs.h:
 * Includes all global parameters, structs, and function headers